Red Flags for Unethical Adoption Agencies

 - They create a sense of urgency.
 “If you don’t decide by today or tomorrow, you’ll lose out.”
 (Of course, it is reasonable to ask you to decide within a week or so.)

-- They promises waiting times or costs that sound too good to be true.
+- They promise waiting times or costs that sound too good to be true.
 When things sound too good to be true, they usually are.

-- They don’t provide post adoption services such as family counseling.
+- They don’t provide birth mother counseling or post-adoption services such as family counseling.